Blog posts

 Online seminar on PIDs for instruments

-Persistent identifiers (PID) are an essential component of an open scientific landscape in the digital age, as they make the scientific research process more transparent and networked.
-The use of state-of-the-art mobile and stationary devices and instruments in research, such as sensors, drones or laboratory equipment, leads to a large amount of digital research data.
-Research data is already often clearly identified by PID, but there is an equally great need for data-generating instruments.
-This calls for cross-disciplinary, community-supported solutions for the unique and persistent identification of measurement devices that are actively used in science.
+Persistent identifiers (PIDs) are an essential component of an open scientific landscape in the digital age, as they make the scientific research process more transparent and networked.
+The use of state-of-the-art mobile and stationary devices and instruments in research, such as sensors, drones or laboratory instruments, leads to a large amount of digital research data.
+Research data is already often clearly identified by PIDs, but there is an equally great need for data-generating instruments.
+This calls for cross-disciplinary, community-supported solutions for the unique and permanent identification of measurement instruments that are actively used in science.

 Program